The Archetype Crucible

 thanksgiving to God.

-the same, whether they wore a uniform or a farmer’s garb.
+looked the same, whether they wore a uniform or a farmer’s garb.
 Jace hated

 bureaucrats, their decisions were often based on their own personal welfare, and